illyaveksler/tasgf/documentation/M3_Requirements_and_Design.md

   5. The student gets a confirmation message.
 - **What Could Go Wrong**:
   - If answers are incomplete or invalid, the system shows an error.
-  - If there’s a server error while saving, the student is told to try again later.
+  - If there’s a server error while saving, the student is taken to an error screen.

 #### 3. Generate Groups
 - **What It Is**: